omise/omise-opencart/README.md

 Opn Payments provides a set of APIs that help merchants of any size accept payments online.
 <!--- KEEP END --->

-**Opn Payments OpenCart** is our official plugin providing support for processing payments on OpenCart through Opn Payments.
+**Omise OpenCart** is our official plugin providing support for processing payments on OpenCart through Opn Payments.

 ## Usage